Science

 Students in all year groups are working towards GCSE exams with the AQA exam board.
 These students will be assessed on the number grade 1-9 system.
 A linear curriculum is in place, where students study the new units each year in Biology, Chemistry and Physics (refer to the curriculum guides for additional information).
 There is still a strong focus on practical skills and students will be assessed on their knowledge of practical skills through their GCSE exam papers.

 At KS4 some students work towards Triple Science (Biology, Chemistry and Physics GCSEs) and some students work towards Combined Science worth 2 GCSEs.
 This choice is discussed with students through the options process and through our personalised Information and Guidance meetings between senior leaders, students and parents.
-All students wishing to work towards Triple Science are able to do so.
+Students who attain highly through the first half of Year 10 are given the opportunity to be entered for the Separate Science course, achieving three GCSEs in Biology, Chemistry and Physics.

 For curriculum guides for Science, please visit our Curriculum by Year Group pages.